marsch/Architecture/Connectors/AdapterGuide.md

 *CRUD: Create, Read, Update and Delete*

 # Given an API how should a adapter behave?
-The expected actions and triggers on a component depend on the behavior of the API.
+The expected actions and triggers of a component depend on the behavior of the API.
 If the API supports CRUD operations (i.e. the API allows you to create, read, update and delete objects) then the following diagram explains which triggers and actions should exist in the adapter.
 The triggers and actions